 What’s Going On?

-The impacts of the ongoing pandemic, and the 2022 recall of certain powdered infant formula have led to periodic shortages and low stock of major brands of formula in stores.
+The impacts of the ongoing pandemic and the 2022 recall of certain powdered infant formulas have led to periodic shortages and low stock of major brands of formula in stores.
 The USDA and California Department of Public Health WIC have added additional options and implemented flexibilities to help connect WIC families with formula.
 In this article, you will find resources to help you make informed decisions during this difficult time.

 Where can I find infant formula for my baby?

 Before you shop, download the CA WIC App to find grocers near you that accept WIC.
-If you do not have access to the WIC app, you can also find a list of WIC authorized grocers on the California Department of Public Health website.
+If you do not have access to the WIC app, you can also find a list of WIC-authorized grocers on the California Department of Public Health website.

 Other things you can do:

 - Call the grocery store before you go to ask if they have infant formula in stock and when they expect their next shipment.